aisahodzic/IntroToIM/finalProject/journal.md

 - comment the code - Aisha
 - design the box  - Ryan
 - ask professor which glue to use for LEDs ( tried White glue and school glue, acrylic was all dried out in IM lab)
+- in results, write what is a scale of scores i.e. what is a good and what is a bad score